-Contacts
+Contacts Mrs Megan Caporn Head of Science

-Mrs Megan Caporn Ms Sharyn Bana Mr Jacob Marai Dr Brodie Reid Head of Science Head of Biology Head of Physics Head of Chemistry
+Ms Sharyn Bana Head of Biology Mr Jacob Marai Head of Physics Dr Brodie Reid Head of Chemistry

 Venture

 Venture involves the whole Year 10 group in an expeditionary adventure in a remote, wilderness environment.
 Boys are randomly divided into several smaller groups, each made up of approximately 12 fellow Year 10 students.
 Each group is in the care of a Leader who is a volunteer from the teaching staff.
 Staff and students prepare for Venture throughout the year.
 This exciting and challenging part of the Year 10 curriculum is seen as the culmination of the Outdoor Education program at Christ Church.
 It is accepted as being a lasting experience, good for self-esteem, which teaches greater independence and promotes strong interpersonal and communication skills.